Kepler: the volume of a barrel, another look

 and the table.
 This table has three columns, the first two are the height and the diameter of the base of the cylinder:

-The interactive application has three parts: at the bottom right there is a cylinder with a prims inside, this is a geometric model that we can rotate.
+The video shows three parts: at the bottom right there is a cylinder with a prims inside, this is a geometric model that we can rotate.
 To the left there is the table with Kepler's data.
 We can see how changing the pointer we change the x-value in the graph that relates the height, h and the volume V. Kepler did not draw a graph but he was interested in studying how the volume changes as h changes.

 Looking at the graph it is easy to guess that there is a value of the height that gives us the maximum volume.
 It is very important to notice that around this maximum value the volume changes little.